 - Stovetop Stuffing.
 The actual Stovetop brand in the box.
 Don't make this.
 Make the Bread Salad aka "Stuffing" below.

-- CHARGERS: the large decorative "plates" under the regular dinner plates, are an inexpensive way to add some height/depth to the table.
-These gold ones are made of plastic so they're pretty affordable; I bought them from Michael's, and the same brand is also available online here.
+- CHARGERS: The large decorative "plates" under regular dinner plates are an inexpensive way to add some height/depth to the table.
+These gold ones are plastic so they're pretty affordable.
+They're from Michael's, and the same brand is also available online here.

 - PLATES: I use the SAME plain, basic white dinner plates, salad plates, and bowls for every holiday, occasion, party, and meal.
 The advantage of simple, elegant white is that they work for everything.
 The disadvantages of simple elegant white dishes is there are no disadvantages.

-- NAPKIN RINGS: The tiny leaf wreath napkin rings in the above photo are from Cost Plus, but aren't available anymore.
-These are maybe even prettier tho and will work for Thanksgiving and into the winter holidays!
-However, there's no need to spend a lot of money here.
-Tie an herb sprig or colorful fall leaf around the napkin with a ribbon or twine.
-Place a (rinsed and) spray painted pumpkin or pine cone on the napkin.
+- NAPKIN RINGS: The tiny leaf wreath napkin rings in the above photo are from Cost Plus (no longer available).
+These are even prettier and will work for Thanksgiving and winter holidays!
+Options: tie an herb sprig or colorful fall leaf around the napkin with twine.
+Place a spray-painted pumpkin or pine cone on the napkin.
 Fold the napkin into an origami turkey!
 Just kidding don't do that last one.

-- NAPKINS: The same "all-white" philosophy goes for napkins, and not paper napkins.
+- NAPKINS: The same "all-white" philosophy goes for napkins.
 As you start adulting, you will use cloth napkins, so get simple, inexpensive white cotton napkins that you can replace easily if they ever get really stained, which will be every time you use them.

 - PLACECARDS: The kids made place cards, which were cute for our dinner, but not for the photo.
 Sorry, kids.